OpenTTD/website/_posts/2024-02-17-social-integration.md

 You have to extract its content in this "social_integration" folder, and start the game.

 When the game starts, it is validated that the plugins are signed off by OpenTTD, and if they are, they are loaded.
-The first a plugin does is check if the platform it is designed for is loaded.
+The first step for the plugin is to check whether its target platform it installed.
 If so, it starts the integration with that platform.

 Under "Game Options" -> "Social", you will find whether the integration is running.